 Each shape includes a headnote with information on the origin, tips, meaning, prep and cook time, and suggestions on how to serve it- including sauce pairings.
 Measurements are provided in US Customary.

 This is a great introductory shape since no special tools are required, not even a pasta machine.
 It was also fun to make with the kids without having to explain multiple steps.
-Evan and Claire both enjoyed practicing and Evan referred to them as little worms (he is currently in a bug phase and this made them even more appealing to him).
+Evan referred to them as little worms (he is currently in a bug phase and this made them even more appealing to him).

 Don’t form the Trofie on a work surface dusted with flour or they won’t twirl into the correct shape.

 The pasta dough uses a flour called durum wheat.
 Durum wheat flour (not to be confused with the coarser semolina flour) is a hard, yellow high-protein flour that can be molded and shaped into a dough without the addition of eggs.
 It can be located in the specialty flour section of many larger grocery stores, especially those that feature Italian ingredients.
-It can also be found online: Bob’s Red Mill Semolina Pasta Flour
+This flour can also be found on Amazon.

 I also made the Lasagnette and the Cacio e Pepe Triangolini.